CalumDarroch/robot_hoover_technical_exercise/README.md

-# Roomba Technical Exercise
+# Robot Hoover Technical Exercise

 This is a technical exercise written in JavaScript.
-The aim is to write a program that will simulate a Roomba (robot vacuum cleaner) navigating a room and hoovering up piles of dirt.
+The aim is to write a program that will simulate a robot hoover navigating a room and hoovering up piles of dirt.

 ## Requirements